uzyovoys/zenbot/_pages/botscript.md

 As you can see, Botscript provides a powerful way to control dialog flow, cen operate with entities fetched from user\'s phrase and evaluate some sort of conditions.

 {% include note.html text="This Botscript contains some other components like 'if' and 'scope' attributes.
 Do not pay much attention to it at this point." %}

 Read more about context tag in [this chapter](/botscript/context/).

 ### Input
-Input tag contains a set of text _patterns_ which are valid for this context.
+Input tag contains a set of phrase _patterns_ which are valid for this context.
 The example above shows an inline mode of the input tag with one pattern per input.
 But of course input can contain a set of patterns, like so: